 These no-bake almond oat bars are crammed full of delicious healthy oats, almonds, almond butter and honey.
 Easily portable, they’re a guaranteed energy boost just when you need it most.

-These no-bake almond oat bars are EXACTLY the kind of snack you want to be taking with you when you’re about to conquer a mountain, like Scotland’s biggest mountain – Ben Nevis as we did!
+These no-bake almond oat bars are EXACTLY the kind of snack you want to be taking with you when you’re about to conquer a REAL mountain.

-Your no-bake almond oat bars will fit perfectly into your hiking lunchbox.
+Your oat bars will fit perfectly into your hiking lunchbox.

-Ideal too if you’re just looking for a quick pick me up snack during a non-hiking day though!
+Ideal too if you’re just looking for a quick pick me up snack during a non-hiking day!

 Can you imagine the vital instant energy boost from the natural sugars and then the slower release of constant energy from the carbs in the wholegrain oats really giving you that “lift” and then keeping you going, to reach that summit, just when you feel like you’re flagging a little?